5 Minute Read

 Not everyone has a big cushy salary.
 Plenty of folks out there work hard just to make minimum wage.
 Or maybe you make a decent salary but have suffered financial setbacks due to emergencies.
-Heck, even providing for a family of four can be expensive!
+I get it.
+Even providing the basics for a family can be expensive!

 A Surprising Formula for Success

-Typically, we talk about investing in percentages: Dave recommends contributing 15% of your household income into tax-advantaged retirement accounts to retire comfortably.
+Typically, I talk about investing in percentages: I recommend contributing 15% of your gross income into tax-advantaged retirement accounts—like a 401(k) or an IRA—so you can retire comfortably.
 Everyone’s 15% is different and may be big or small depending on your salary.

-But what if we broke it down into a number that’s easy for everyone to relate to—a figure that could easily cover a dinner out or a week’s worth of daily super-sized lattes?
+But what if I broke it down into a number that’s easy for you to relate to—a figure that could easily cover a dinner out or a week’s worth of daily super-sized lattes?

-Let’s see what kind of future $35 a week could afford you if you invest in good growth stock mutual funds.
-That would be 15% of an approximately $12,000 salary—$3,000 less than what you’d bring home in a year if you worked 40 hours a week at the federal minimum wage.
+Let’s see what kind of future $35 a week could afford you if you invested that money in good growth stock mutual funds.
+That $35 a week would be 15% of a $12,000 salary.
+You may be making more than that right now, but stay with me.
+With a 10–12% rate of return, here’s what you could have:

 - In 20 years, you could retire with $110,000 to $150,000.